 Scientific research institution

-The scientific project « Narrative perspectives on intergenerational transmission of memory» and NOH collection are being developed at the Institute of Philosophy and Sociology at the University of Latvia.
+Our scientific projects and NOH collection are being developed at the Institute of Philosophy and Sociology at the University of Latvia.

 Non-governmental organisation